 - Overheads and room mics provide cymbals and the sense of a real kit; balance them for cohesion, not just volume.

 Parallel compression on the drum bus adds slam without crushing the natural dynamics.
-Solid gain staging keeps multi-mic drum sessions clean.
+Solid gain staging keeps multi-mic drum sessions clean, and our full guide to mixing drums walks through dialling in each piece of the kit.

 Step 1: Anchor the low end with bass

 Bring up the bass against the kick.
 They share the low frequencies, so decide who owns what: typically the kick takes the punch around 60–100 Hz and the bass fills the surrounding range.
 A little overdrive or saturation on the bass adds upper harmonics so it cuts through on small speakers.
-Keep the very low frequencies in mono.
+Keep the very low frequencies in mono, and see our dedicated guide to mixing bass for shaping a tight, consistent low end.

 Step 2: Place the guitars with panning